victoria line, tube map app adventure

 Oxford Circus: Browse the Fitzrovia Design Showrooms

-Green Park: Here you have the park, called Green Park, which covers some 40 acres.
-Park highlights include the Bomber Command Memorial with bronze sculpture commemorating the 55,573 who died during the Second World War while serving in the Bomber Command.
-The Canada Gates which were a gift from the country and are a memorial to Queen Victoria.
-The Canada Memorial remembers the Canadians who served in the British forces during both World Wars.
+Green Park: Here you have the park called Green Park, which covers 40 acres.
+Park highlights include the Bomber Command Memorial with bronze sculpture commemorating the 55,573 who died during the Second World War while serving in the Bomber Command—the Canada Gates were a gift from the country and are a memorial to Queen Victoria.
+The Canada Memorial remembers the Canadians who served in the British forces during World Wars.
 You can find out more about Green Park on the Royal Parks Website.
-Buckingham Palace a seven-minute walk through the park which you’ll see in the distance, make sure you say hello to our royal family.
-Find out more at The Royal Collection Trust Website.
+Buckingham Palace is a seven-minute walk through the park, which you’ll see in the distance; make sure you say hello to our royal family.
+Find out more on the Royal Collection Trust website.

 tube map app, buckingham palace